OnTRACK Centre of Research Excellence

 View -

-The Indigenous Reference Group (IRG) is made up of Indigenous community members and experienced researchers.
+The Community Reference Group (CRG) is made up of Indigenous community members and experienced researchers.
 It upholds the principle of co-design that is integral to the CRE by ensuring that the values, practices and needs of Indigenous people, their families and communities are represented and addressed.

 View -